Semm6/Whitelabel-webshop/PORTFOLIO.md

  #### C1

-In the image above you can see the C1 model.
+In the image below you can see the C1 model.
 In this model you can see an overview of the application.
 I'm making a webshop with an external login service.
 This is displayed as login service.
 In the C1 model there are no details required.

  <img src="https://i.postimg.cc/kMV2RpMz/C1.png" width=750 height=500>